VaroBank/kafka-neptune-sink/README.md

 # License Summary

-This code is made available under a BSD-2 license.
+This code is made available under a BSD 2-Clause License.
 See the LICENSE file.
-(NEEDS LEGAL REVIEW!)